pyscaffold/pyscaffold/docs/extensions.rst

-For more sophisticated extensions which need to read and parse their own command line arguments it is necessary to override :obj:`~pyscaffold.extensions.Extension.augment_cli` that receives an :class:`argparse.ArgumentParser` argument.
-This object can then be modified in order to add custom command line arguments that will later be stored in the ``opts`` dictionary.
+For more sophisticated extensions which need to read and parse their own command line arguments it is necessary to override :obj:`~pyscaffold.extensions.Extension.augment_cli` that receives as argument an object that implements a customised version of :obj:`~argparse.ArgumentParser.add_argument`.
+You can call :obj:`~pyscaffold.cli_parser.ArgumentParser.add_argument` on this object, as if you were working directly with :class:`argparse.ArgumentParser` in order to add custom command line arguments that will later be stored in the ``opts`` dictionary.
 Just remember the convention that after the command line arguments parsing,